 The Equality Act 2010 gives women (and men) a right to equal pay for equal work.
-The Authority undertook an equal pay audit in 2011 to ensure that its pay and benefits policy and practice were not being applied inconsistently, resulting in unequal pay for work of equal value for men or women.
-There were no major areas of concern identified as a result of the audit, those areas which did need review have been catered for in the introduction of the new job evaluation scheme during 2016/2017.
+The Authority undertook an equal pay audit in 2011 to ensure that its pay and benefits policy and practice were being applied consistently, ensuring equal pay for work of equal value for men or women.
+There were no major areas of concern identified as a result of the audit.
+Those areas which did need review have been addressed in the introduction of the new job evaluation scheme during 2016/2017.